 Application has been made to Euronext Dublin for Notes issued under the Programme to be admitted to its Official List and trading on the Euronext Dublin Regulated Market.
+Notes may also be listed or admitted to trading, as the case may be, on Euronext Lisbon or by such other or further competent authorities, stock exchanges and/or quotation systems as may be agreed with the Issuer.
 The Issuer may also issue unlisted Notes and/or Notes not admitted to trading on any market or Notes admitted to trading on other regulated markets for the purposes of Directive 2014/65/EU, as amended, or on any other market which is not a regulated market.
 The relevant Final Terms will state on which stock exchange(s) and/or market(s) the relevant Notes are to be listed and/or admitted to trading (if any).